NetApp/netapp-dataops-toolkit/Kubernetes/README.md

 JupyterLab workspace successfully cloned.
 ```

-Near-instantaneously create a new JupyterLab workspace, named 'project1-experiment2', that is an exact copy of the contents of JupyterLab workspace VolumeSnapshot 'project1-snap1' in namespace 'defauult'.
+Near-instantaneously create a new JupyterLab workspace, named 'project1-experiment2', that is an exact copy of the contents of JupyterLab workspace VolumeSnapshot 'project1-snap1' in namespace 'default'.

 ```sh
 ./ntap_dsutil_k8s.py clone jupyterlab -s project1-snap1 -w project1-experiment2